Laufire/ec/docs/design.rst

 * Reading good code could help writting good code.

 * Data inputs should be preserved, they might have additions, but not editions or deletions.

+* Complex and humongus classes makes the implementation inflexible and complex to understand.
+In a flexible design classes should be simple, with most processing happens in flow *(the path of functions, through which the objects of the classes pass through)*.
+In other words: A program with a more functions that handle simple objects is more flexible than a programm that combines classes to achieve the same.

 Decisions
 ---------